easylibs/streamer-sql/README.md

 ```
 ---

-and now we use the prepared statement, supplying the values with `values(1, 5)` to replace all of the `?` in the query:
+and now we use the prepared query by supplying the values with `values(1, 5)` to replace all of the `?` in the query.
+When the `.stream()` is called, the query is executed and the `Stream` returned will iterate over the returned `ResultSet`.

+**Note** that `PrearedSqlQuery::stream` does not return the enhanced `QueryStream`, but the normal `java.util.stream.Stream` which does not allow the prepared query to be further customized.

 ```java